dougbutner/gold/README.md

 ## Supported LP pools (2022)

-For daily SILVER rewards, get LP tokens on Alcor with following links then stake them on [bludac.io](https://bludac.io) or [r.land/blu](https://r.land/blu)
+For daily SILVER rewards, get LP tokens on Alcor with following links then stake them on [bludac.io](https://bludac.io).

 # The story behind the [pools](https://bludac.io)